mhhansen/sendicate-evilpopup/README.md

 sendicate-evilpopup
 ===================

-Sendicate Example - Automatic fire popup with subscription form
+Sendicate Example - Automatic fire popup with subscription form.
+It will also write a cookie the first time that it's open, and will remain for 30d.
+You can adjust this settings in the index.html source code.

 # Auto Popup